Teoscar Hernandez

 2025 Fantasy Outlook

 Hernandez is arguably one of the game's most underrated sluggers, even after he helped lift the Dodgers to a championship in 2024.
 Signed to a one-year, $23.5 million contract last winter, he popped a career-high 33 homers with 99 RBI during the regular season, both second on the team to Shohei Ohtani.
 Hernandez has now reached 25 homers in each of the last five full MLB seasons, and he's driven in 90-plus in three of the last four years.
 The outfielder hits the ball so hard that he's rarely a batting-average drain despite a K rate of nearly 30 percent for his career, while his defensive deficiencies are not enough to cost him playing time, at least not at this stage.
 The steals are the cherry on top from a fantasy standpoint, but it would not be a surprise if he fell back to single digits in 2025.
-Expect him to hit in the heart of the order wherever he ends up.
+Expect him to hit in the heart of the order for Los Angeles once again after he re-upped on a three-year, $66 million deal in late December.
 Read Past Outlooks

 RANKS